ES-Community/es_bot/README.md

 npm start
 ```

-Fill `token` field in config.prod.json with a valid bot token.
+Fill required `token` fields in /config/prod.json (all informations should be available on your Discord BOT page).

+## Commands available

+- help
+- addrole
+- delrole
+- doc
+- feedtweeter